In this article you will learn 8 basic knots and their uses.

-Use bend knots to join 2 or more lengths of rope together.
-This can be useful to repair broken rope or for creating a longer length from 2 shorter ones.
+Use bend knots to join two or more lengths of rope together.
+This can be useful to repair broken rope or for creating a longer length from two shorter ones.

 Use lashing to join objects together.
 It is useful for construction.

 How to Choose the Right Knot for the Job